mcasperson/IridiumApplicationTesting-GettingStartedGuide/remote_testing.md

 The `<username>` element holds the BrowserStack username.

 The `<desiredCapabilities>` element defines the [capabilities](https://www.browserstack.com/automate/capabilities) of the browsers that should be opened by BrowserStack.

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/16.browserstack), which demonstrate opening a simple test.